-Mastering the concept of path in Linux is extremely important as you’ll need paths to navigate your way around the filesystem.
+Mastering the concept of the path in Linux is extremely important as you’ll need paths to navigate your way around the filesystem.
 The command pwd will tell you the path of your current directory and another change directory command cd will let you reach the directory you want.

 There are two sorts of path descriptions that you can use: absolute pathname, and relative pathname.
 An absolute pathname is the path description of a directory from the home/root directory.
 To illustrate an example, let’s see an absolute pathname: /home/George/pictures.